Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Compactifications of moduli schemes

 \subsection{Compactified moduli schemes}

-Recall that the base rings are always assumed to be regular excellent Noetherian, unless explicitly specified otherwise.
+Recall that the base rings are always assumed to be regular excellent, unless explicitly specified otherwise.

-\defi[normal-near-infinity-mp]{A finite representable moduli problem $\P$ over $\Ell_R$ is \emph{normal near infinity} if $\MP$ is normal near infinity in the sense of Definition \ref{normal-near-infinity-mp}.
-Lemma \ref{equiv-normal-near-infinity} tells us that, under our assumptions, this is equivalent to the definition in \cite[(8.6.2)]{KM}.
+\defi[normal-near-infinity-mp]{A finite representable moduli problem $\P$ over $R$ is \emph{normal near infinity} if $\MP$ is normal near infinity in the sense of Definition \ref{normal-near-infinity}.

-In this case, we define the \emph{compactified moduli scheme} $\CMP$ as the compactification of the $j$-invariant morphism $\MP \rar \mathbb{A}^1_R$ in the sense of Proposition \ref{compactification-functor}.
-It is endowed with a finite morphism $\overline{j}: \CMP \rar \mathbb{P}^1_R$ extending the usual $j$-invariant.
-Its \emph{cuspidal subscheme} $\CP$ is the reduced scheme attached to the closed subspace $\{\overline{j}=\infty\}$ of $\CMP$.
-The proof of Proposition \ref{compactification-functor} shows that this is equivalent to the construction of \cite[(8.6.3)]{KM}, using \cite[Proposition 8.2.2]{KM}. }
+In this case, we define the \emph{compactified moduli scheme} $\CMP$ as the compactification of $\MP$ in the sense of Proposition \ref{compactification-functor}.
+It is endowed with a finite morphism $\overline{j}: \CMP \rar \bP^1_R$ extending the usual $j$-invariant.
+Its \emph{cuspidal subscheme} $\CP$ is the reduced scheme attached to the closed subspace $\{\overline{j}=\infty\}$ of $\CMP$. }